avatao-content/challenge-docs/content-creators-kickstarter/exercise-creation-process.md

 The development process is fairly straightforward, create an exercise on the platform, develop it on the `staging` branch and then submit a pull-request to the `master` branch.
 We'll review your exercise and provide feedback if needed.
 When an exercise meets every requirement, we'll accept the pull-request and it'll be available on the Avatao platform.
 You can always submit new pull-request if you want to change your exercise.

-### Tutorial and Fix
+### Tutorial

-For tutorial or fix exercises, please use the [Avatao StartR](https://github.com/avatao-content/test-tfw-startr) application to generate a starting project for yourself.
+For tutorial exercises, please use the [Avatao StartR](https://github.com/avatao-content/test-tfw-startr) application to generate a starting project for yourself.
 You can choose from multiple languages and frameworks.
 In case your desired language or framework is not available, just download one of the `Hello-world` applications and modify it.

 These exercises use the Tutorial Framework, please see the [Wiki](https://github.com/avatao-content/baseimage-tutorial-framework/wiki) for more information.